Designing a Blueprint

 Table of Contents...

-A Blueprint in Zoho CRM is designed to help you execute a business process in a well-defined, systematic manner that is free from loopholes.
+A Blueprint in Zoho CRM is designed to help you execute a business process in a well-defined, systematic manner.
 With a Blueprint you can,

 - Define every stage in a process and associate the right people with each stage

 - Guide your teams through the execution of the process

 - Mandate and validate important information contextually